 Scope Delivery: Fully Delivers

-The product fully provides all structurally required subsystems to function as intended.
+The product provides all structurally required subsystems to function as intended.

 Signature Findings